Los Angeles Almanac Logo

 Prehistoric La Brea Woman imagined in display at La Brea Tar Pits & Museum.
 Los Angeles Almanac Photo.

-The only prehistoric human remains uncovered in the Rancho La Brea area were those of the La Brea Woman, found in 1914.
+The only prehistoric human remains uncovered in the Rancho La Brea area (the famous "Tar Pits") were those of La Brea Woman, found in 1914.
 Excavators uncovered a woman's skull and partial skeleton.
-She was determined, by more recent radiocarbon-dating, to have died about 10,220-10,250 years ago, making her one of the earliest identified human residents of Los Angeles County.
-She was believed to have been about 18-24 years old (others speculation at 25-30 years old) and stood about 4 feet, 8-10 inches (1.5 meters) tall.
-Wear on her surviving teeth indicated a diet of stone-ground meal.
-Her skull structure indicated that she may have been of the Chumash people, though, this is debated.
-Also inclusive is whether she was originally from area of the tar pits.
-Her skull was also found fractured, suggesting a blow to the head that may have killed her.
+She was determined, by more recent radiocarbon-dating, to have died approximately 10,220-10,250 years ago, making her one of the earliest identified human residents of Los Angeles County.
+She was believed to have been about 18-24 years old (others speculate about 25-30 years old).
+She stood about 4 feet, 8-10 inches (1.5 meters) tall.
+Wear on her surviving teeth indicate a diet of stone-ground meal.
+It is questioned whether she was originally from the area of the tar pits.
+Her skull structure suggests that she may have been from the Chumash people, although, this is debated.
+Another mystery was that her skull was found fractured, suggesting a wound or blow to the head that may have killed her.
 She might just be L.A.'s first known homicide victim.
-A broken grinding stone was found nearby (a common burial item among Southern California aboriginal people).
+A broken grinding stone was found nearby, a common burial item among Southern California's aboriginal people.

-The remains of a domestic dog were also found near to where La Brea Woman was found.
-The animal was long believed to have been buried with her, speculated as perhaps part of a ceremonial process surrounding La Brea Woman's death.
-However, the dog's remains were more recently determined to be only about 3,200-3,400 years old and, therefore, not associated with La Brea woman.
+The remains of a domestic dog were also found near to where La Brea Woman's remains were found.
+The animal was long believed to have been buried with her, speculated to be part of a ceremonial process surrounding her death.
+However, the dog's remains were radiocarbon-tested in 2015 and determined to be only about 3,200-3,400 years old and, therefore, not connected to La Brea woman.
 See Tar Trap: No Evidence of Domestic Dog Burial with “La Brea Woman”.

 Source: The Page Museum at the La Brea Tar Pits (and thanks, Claire, for your notes!)